HISTORY OF KENT COMMUNITY FUND

 • Founding board members Catherine Bachrach, Tony DiPentima, George Jacobsen, Jim Palmer, Lorry Schiesel, Judy Sheridan and Joe Speranzo researched similar funds in nearby towns, developed bylaws and grant procedures and completed the IRS application for non-profit status.
 KCF received its 501(c)(3) letter in November of 2006.
 A group of residents responded to a request from George Jacobsen and Jim Palmer and provided generous start-up funds in 2007.

 • Since its inception the primary function of KCF has been the provision of grants, made directly to service providers for the emergency needs of Kent’s residents.
-The Fund’s close working relationship with the Town of Kent’s social services director Leah Pullaro has been critical to its success.
-KCF is able to respond quickly to emerging or changing needs.
-For example, in response to the extremely cold and long winter of 2013/2014, the Fund made 21 fuel assistance grants in a five-month period.
+The Fund’s close working relationship with the Town of Kent’s social services director has been critical to its success.
+KCF is able to respond rapidly to emerging or changing needs; in response to the CODID-19 pandemic, KCF was able to quickly increase its grants and support for food purchases for the Kent Food Bank.

 "The Kent Community Fund has been an invaluable source of support for financially struggling Kent residents.
 The grants provided have helped individuals and families overcome obstacles to success and strengthened the Kent community as a whole" - Kent's Social Services Director Leah Pullaro 2012-2022